RobMeyer/robmeyer.github.io/content/projects/index.md

 ## Worth the Squeeze
 🚧 Just some local code at the moment.
 Playing around with web assembly and image compression.
 Locally processed (Your data is yours!
 Nothing uploaded) hands-free image compressor.
 Tries numerous formats and quality settings to automatically find optimal compression-to-quality trade-off.
 Easily preview the before/after as well as a diff-overlay.

-Took this project as an opportunity to check out Deno, Web Assembly, and dusting off my C++ knowledge.
+I took this project as an opportunity to check out Deno, Web Assembly, and dusting off my C++ knowledge.

 ## SVGOMG (Fork)
 [SVGOMG Fork](https://svgomg.robmeyer.net)
 Annoyed by the obtrusive ads on the official site (which overlap critical components, breaking critical functionality), I'm self-hosting a fork.
   * Changed the page layout to make better use of available screen estate and slightly improving rendering performance.
   * Updated the svgo dep to v4.0.0-rc.1, picking up numerous bug fixes and improvements.

 ## Squoosh (Fork)
 Not yet published
   * Updated dependencies, addressing security warnings.